As soon as I found out that I was pregnant with Samuel, I started reading about everything that had to do with pregnancy and motherhood.

 I think I ended up getting so attached to methods, what’s right and what’s wrong, that I ended up failing to go with the flow, sometimes.

 I do believe in having a routine and I definitely think kids need to have one to feel safe.
 Following a similar daily schedule, that can be somewhat predictable for them, is good!

-But sometimes, we can get so caught up on that, that we fail to see what’s right in front of us in the here and now.
+But sometimes, we can get so caught up on that (because we fear that we might make mistakes), that we fail to see what’s right in front of us in the here and now.

 We fail to see their cues trying to tell us they might need something different today.

 Each day is filled with different events and emotions.
 So it makes sense that every now and then, we’ll need to change things up a bit or accommodate a different need.

 So, breaking the routine can also be a good thing